panjieehh24/moodle-project/README-CLOUD.md

 $env:DATABASE_URL = "mysql://user:pass@host:port/dbname"
 node deploy/import-db.js
 ```

-> **SSL note:** Clever Cloud DEV uses a self-signed certificate chain.
-> The backend connects with `ssl: { rejectUnauthorized: false }`.
-> The connection is still encrypted — only the chain verification is skipped.

 ---

 ## Phase 2 — Azure Resource Group & Provider Registration

-> **Important:** A brand-new Azure subscription has no resource providers registered.
 > All five `az provider register` commands below are required or resource creation will fail.

 ```powershell